remind-me-later/TFG-matematicas/md/draft.md

 basis of Lean, a more recent proof assistant that has gained significant popularity in recent years.

-While this asvancements where made with the theories of dependent types another line of research was being developed, the ==_HOL_== family of proof assistants, based on _Higher Order Logic_, a logic that extends first-order logic with higher order quantifiers.
+While this advancements where made with the theories of dependent types another line of research was being developed, the ==_HOL_== family of proof assistants, based on _Higher Order Logic_, a logic that extends first-order logic with higher order quantifiers.
 These systems are based on the _LCF_ architecture, and